andrejjokic/ElectionSystem/README.md

 `docker-machine.exe create <node_name> --virtualbox-no-vtx-check`

 ##### Initialize cluster
-You can connect to a node using `docker-machine ssh <node_name>` The node which executes this command, will become cluster manage: `docker swarm init --advertise-addr <ip_address_of_this_node>`
+You can connect to a node using `docker-machine ssh <node_name>`\
+The node which executes this command, will become cluster manager: `docker swarm init --advertise-addr <ip_address_of_this_node>`\
-You can check nodes ip addresses using `docker-machine ls` When you execute the above command, you will see a command, which you can execute on other nodes in order to become cluster workers
+You can check nodes ip addresses using `docker-machine ls`\
+When you execute the above command, you will see a command, which you can execute on other nodes in order to become cluster workers\
-You can see all nodes in the cluster using `docker node ls` You can see all the services running on the cluster using `docker service ls`
+You can see all nodes in the cluster using `docker node ls`\
+You can see all the services running on the cluster using `docker service ls`\

 ## Deploy application on a cluster
 ##### Create private repository